- Get rid of bags above and below your eyes.

 - Resulting scars that are well hidden, making them virtually invisible.

-What makes your eyelid lift or blepharoplasty at Gartner Plastic Surgery unique
+What makes your eyelid surgery or blepharoplasty at Gartner Plastic Surgery unique

 1. Your surgery will be performed under local anesthesia, which means you’ll be awake for the whole time.
 You won’t feel a thing, except for a tiny bit of pressure occasionally.
 Many patients talk throughout the surgery, making it a more pleasant experience.